 Diversity: Engage-Learn-Transform Fund

 Diversity: Engage-Learn-Transform Fund encourages the expression of diverse perspectives on campus by helping to support initiatives, programs, and events that intentionally bring together diverse groups and community members.
 The Fund invites programmatic applications that seek to be inclusive of different perspectives and engage the campus broadly.
 Students, faculty, and staff are eligible to apply to the fund.
-Applications to the fund are reviewed monthly by the Vice President for Campus Life and Student Services or her designee.
-For more information contact: email@example.com.
+Applications to the fund are reviewed monthly by the Dean of Students in the University or her designee.
+For more information contact: DOS@uchicago.edu.

 Emerging Minds Project